 Drew Barrymore, a successful actress since her feature film debut in Altered States at the age of 3, has been captivating movie-going audiences for more than three decades.

-Up next, she will release her first memoir about her life since age 14.
-Wildflower shares Drew's funny, insightful and heartfelt stories from her past and present told from the wonderful place of happiness she's achieved.
+Drew released her first memoir, Wildflower, sharing her funny, insightful, and heartfelt stories from her past and present told from the wonderful place of happiness she has achieved.

-Drew recently added entrepreneur to her resume.
-She created Flower, an affordable makeup line sold throughout the United States and Canada.
+Drew added entrepreneur to her resume, creating Flower, an affordable makeup line sold throughout the United States and Canada.

-Her recent film credits include Blended, Going the Distance, Whip It, He's Just Not That Into You and Music and Lyrics.
-In 2010, she earned the Screen Actors Guild Award and Golden Globe for her portrayal of 'Little Edie' in Grey Gardens.
+Her recent film credits include Blended, Going the Distance, Whip It, He's Just Not That Into You, and Music and Lyrics.
+She earned the Screen Actors Guild Award and Golden Globe for her portrayal of 'Little Edie' in Grey Gardens.

-In 2005, Drew wrapped production on the romantic comedy Fever Pitch opposite Jimmy Fallon.
-Drew starred opposite Adam Sandler in the smash hit romantic comedy Fifty First Dates in 2004, a Flower Films and Happy Madison co-production, which to date has grossed almost $200 million worldwide.
-2004 also brought Drew’s directorial debut with The Best Place to Start, a documentary she also executive produced about the importance of youth voting.
+Drew starred in the romantic comedy Fever Pitch opposite Jimmy Fallon and opposite Adam Sandler in the smash hit romantic comedy Fifty First Dates, which to date has grossed almost $200 million worldwide.
+Drew’s directorial debut, The Best Place to Start, was a documentary she also executive produced about the importance of youth voting.

 Barrymore also starred with Anjelica Huston in the hit Ever After.
-The film has grossed over $100 million in worldwide box-office.
+The film has grossed over $100 million at the worldwide box office.
 She then starred in the box-office hit Scream, featuring Courteney Cox and Neve Campbell.

 Barrymore made her feature film debut in the 1980 film Altered States.
 Her next film was E.T. the Extra Terrestrial, where her portrayal of 'Gertie' earned her a Youth in Film Award and a BAFTA Award nomination for Most Outstanding Newcomer.